 This program is offered by the occupational therapy department.
 Students and therapists from other disciplines, especially physical therapy, speech and language pathology and nursing may find these courses relevant and are encouraged to apply.
 The program is for occupational therapists at a post baccalaureate level that would like to advance their clinical knowledge in pediatric practice.
 The certificate is a series of six 3-credit graduate courses.
 There is one required course (HP 600 Advanced Practice Pediatric Issues and Trends ) and five courses that are chosen by each student on an individual basis.
 For those students who may wish to continue on to the Post Professional Masters degree program, it is recommended that HP 670 Grant Writing be taken as one of the elective courses.
 The program is offered in a flexible format for working professionals, primarily in distance formats with short on campus experiences during some weekend "launch" days.
 There are also some hands-on clinical courses offered in a three to five-day intensive format.
 Students can choose the courses that meet their needs both clinically and personally.
 Classes may also be taken individually for continuing education.

 The Pediatric Certificate coursework is transferable in varying degrees to the post-professional masters and occupational therapy doctoral requirements.
 Students who have completed the Pediatric Certificate are eligible for the alumni discount for either of these post-professional programs.
 Students entering the post-professional master’s degree can apply the entire 18 credits of the certificate to the 30 credit post professional master’s degree program.
-Students entering the occupational therapy doctoral program after completing the pediatric certificate can apply 6 elective credits to the doctoral program, and will be waived from taking OTD 620 Analysis of Theories.
+Students entering the occupational therapy doctoral program after completing the pediatric certificate can apply 6 elective credits to the doctoral program.
 If a student has applied coursework from the Certificate to the requirements for the Post Professional Masters, they may not apply any of that coursework to the requirements for the Occupational Therapy Doctorate.

 These new requirements will be applicable to any students beginning their Pediatric Certificate Coursework in Fall 2013 or later.
 Students who have applied to and have commenced coursework for the Pediatric Certificate in earlier semesters will complete the Certificate according to prior requirements.